AnnaIrkhina/GITHUB_API_Server/README.md

 # Backend APIs provided for you:
+to run this project you need to create file .env and put there token information like
+TOKEN=ghp_XXXXXXX
+token you should get from github in settings. run npm install, and you are all set,
 You can run `npm run api-server` to start it.

 possibility to sent request to get the authors and hashes of most recent N commits for